whiz-kid/biostar-central/docs/migration.md

 There is a migration script in the Biostar 4 source directory that will migrate all data across the software versions.
+The data are migrated into text files and loaded up in the other system.

 The paths to directory names
 will need to be changed to match your installation.